I Evaluated G2's 5 Best Anti-Money Laundering Software

 What I dislike about Ondato:

-• Some G2 users mention that the system can lag slightly when processing large datasets.
+• Some G2 user feedbacks mention that the system can lag slightly when processing large datasets.
 While it’s not a significant issue, it can cause minor workflow interruptions during high-volume tasks.

 • Initial setup is another area that’s been flagged.
-Reviewers note that configuring everything can take longer than expected, but once it’s in place, the platform runs smoothly and efficiently.
+G2 reviewers note that configuring everything can take longer than expected, but once it’s in place, the platform runs smoothly and efficiently.

 What G2 users dislike about Ondato:

 "However, the platform isn’t without its drawbacks.
-Sometimes we get a few bugs that delays the response time.
+Sometimes we get a few bugs that delay the response time.
 While this hasn’t significantly affected operations, it’s an area that could use improvement."

 - Ondato Review, Michael R.